Debt Ceiling Q&A

 How much has the debt ceiling grown?

 Since the end of World War II, Congress and the President have modified the debt ceiling more than 100 times, according to the Congressional Research Service.
 During the 1980s, the debt ceiling was increased from less than $1 trillion to nearly $3 trillion.
 Over the course of the 1990s, it was doubled to nearly $6 trillion, and in the 2000s it was again doubled to over $12 trillion.
 The Budget Control Act of 2011 automatically raised the debt ceiling by $900 billion and gave the President authority to increase the limit by an additional $1.2 trillion (for a total of $2.1 trillion) to $16.39 trillion.
-Lawmakers have suspended the debt limit, rather than raising it by a specific dollar amount, seven times since the beginning of 2013.
-The debt limit was increased – not suspended – twice in 2021, mostly recently in a December 2021 bill that formally increased the limit to $31.381 trillion.
+Lawmakers have suspended the debt limit, rather than raising it by a specific dollar amount, eight times since the beginning of 2013 – most recently in the Fiscal Responsibility Act.
+In July 2025, President Trump signed into law the One Big Beautiful Bill Act, which increased the limit by $5 trillion (rather than suspending it) to $41.1 trillion.

 What are extraordinary measures?

 When the debt limit is reached, the Treasury Department both relies on cash on hand and uses a variety of accounting maneuvers, known as extraordinary measures, to avoid defaulting on the government’s obligations.
 For example, the Treasury has prematurely redeemed Treasury bonds held in federal employee retirement savings accounts (and replaced them later with interest), halted contributions to certain government pension funds, suspended state and local government series securities, and borrowed from money set aside to manage exchange rate fluctuations.
-The Treasury Department first used these measures in 1985, and there have been nine distinct “debt issuance suspension periods” since enactment of the Budget Control Act in 2011, including the current one.
+The Treasury Department first used these measures in 1985, and there have been ten distinct “debt issuance suspension periods” since enactment of the Budget Control Act in 2011.

 Can hitting the debt ceiling be avoided without Congressional action?